The permanent removal of trees and forests is permitted in certain, limited circumstances.

 Deforestation is defined in the Forestry Act 2014 as “the conversion of a forest into land that is not a forest”.

 Felling licence applications proposing the permanent removal of trees and forests are assessed on a case-by-case basis and considered on their own individual merit.
-Mitigating measures form part of the decision-making process, including the afforestation of alternative lands and / or the refunding of grant and premium payments already paid by the Forest Service.
+Mitigating measures form part of the decision-making process, including the afforestation of alternative lands and / or the refunding of grant and premium payments already paid by the Forest Service of the Department of Agriculture, Food and the Marine (DAFM).

 |Scenarios||Felling licence application required?||Alternative afforestation required?
 (See Note 1)||Refunding of grant & premiums required?
 (See Note 2)|